Dule888811/Invoice/README.md

         f.
 Total value is calculated as Price * Quantity.
       6. The user can see all the invoices in the system.

-      7.User can start the process of creating a new invoice by displaying a page for insert of new invoice.
+      7.User can start the process of creating a new invoice whereby displaying a page for insert of new invoice.

       8. The user can delete any invoice from the invoice list.

-      9.The user can select any invoice and start the change process.
-In this scenario user is shown an invoice edit page (the same one he used to create).
+      9.The user can select any invoice and start the changing process.
+In this scenario to user is shown an page for editing invoice (the same one he used to create).

       10.On the page for creating a new invoice, the user can create a new item.